three-hundred-bears/Network-Vault/README.md

 network category and version of Houdini they were created with in an effort to avoid any potential backward compatibility issues.

-The location the network files are saved to is specified in data/vault_dir.txt, and can be either a relative or absolute path to a location on disk.
+The location the network files are saved to is specified in `data\vault_dir.txt`, and can be either a relative or absolute path to a location on disk.

 ## Saving Your Network